Die Hard: Development and writing

 John McClane was named John Ford initially, but 20th Century Fox felt this was disrespectful to the deceased director of the same name.
 Stuart chose McClane as a "good strong Scottish name", based on his own Celtic heritage.
 He described the character as a flawed hero who learns a lesson in the worst possible situation and becomes a better, but not a different, person.
 Having no experience writing action films, Stuart drew on his experience writing thrillers, focusing on making the audience care about McClane, Holly, and their reconciliation.
 As Stuart pitched his story to executives, Gordon interrupted him, told him to complete a draft, and left the meeting.
 Stuart finished his first draft just under six weeks later.

 Stuart credits Levin for helping him understand Nothing Lasts Forever.
-He adapted many sequences faithfully, including a C-4 charge being thrown down an elevator shaft and the central character, Joe Leland, leaping from the roof.
+He adapted many sequences faithfully, including a C-4 charge being thrown down an elevator shaft and the book's central character, Joe Leland, leaping from the roof.
 However, the novel is told entirely from Leland's perspective, and events he is not present for are not detailed.
 Its tone is also more cynical and nihilistic: Leland visits his drug-addicted daughter at the Klaxon building, and she dies having fallen from the building alongside villain Anton Gruber, who is using naïve male and female guerrilla soldiers to rob the building because of Klaxon's support for a dictatorial government.
 This made their motivations less clear and Leland more conflicted about killing them, especially the women.
 Leland is written as an experienced older man working as a high-powered security consultant.
 Stuart rejected the novel's tone for being "too sad", and believed an older action hero—Leland being over 60—was nonsensical.
-Stuart created new material for scenes when McClane is not present, expanding upon or introducing characters: he gave Powell a wife and children, allowing him to relate more closely to McClane; and Argyle, who disappears early in the novel, is present throughout Stuart's draft, supporting McClane by broadcasting rap music over the terrorists' radios.
+Stuart created new material for scenes when McClane is not present, expanding upon or introducing characters: he gave Powell a wife and children, allowing him to relate more closely to McClane; and Argyle, whose novel counterpart disappears early in the story, is present throughout Stuart's draft, supporting McClane by broadcasting rap music over the terrorists' radios.
 Among the script's original characters is the unscrupulous journalist Richard Thornburg.

-A fan of prominent Western film actor John Wayne, Stuart was inspired to carry a Western theme throughout the script, including cowboy lingo.
+A fan of prominent Western film actor John Wayne, Stuart was inspired to carry a Western motif throughout the script, including cowboy lingo.
 He befriended a construction superintendent at the under-construction Fox Plaza in Los Angeles, allowing him access to the building to gain ideas on how to lay out the characters and scenes.
 He delivered the finished screenplay in June 1987.
 It was greenlit the following day, in part because 20th Century Fox needed a summer blockbuster for 1988.